Image processing in DNA: The encoding procedure

 Our two-step encoding procedure first translates an image file into $24$ binary strings, and then converts the binary strings into DNA oligos for storage and amplification.
 A detailed description of each step used in the process is provided below.

-\textbf{Converting image files to binary strings.} The first step in the procedure is \emph{RGB channel separation and quantization.} First, we split the color images into three color channels, R (red) G (green) B (blue), and then perform $3$-bit quantization of the values in each channel.
+\textbf{Converting image files to 2D arrays.} The first step in the procedure is \emph{RGB channel separation and quantization.} Some previous work~\cite{dimopoulou2019biologically} proposed to store quantized wavelet coefficients information, while we are directly quantizing pixel intensities.
+First, we split the color images into three color channels, R (red) G (green) B (blue), and then perform $3$-bit quantization of the values in each channel.
 More precisely, the image $I$ is represented by a three-dimension tensor of size $m\times n\times 3$, i.e., $I\in [256]^{m\times n\times 3}$, which we split into three matrices $\textbf{R}, \textbf{G}, \textbf{B}$ of size $m\times n$ each.
 Next, we perform $3$-bit quantization of each color matrix, leading to intensity values mapped from $0-255$ to $0-7$.
 More specifically, we use the following quantization rule for all three channels:

 where $\textbf{X}\in[8]^{m\times n}$ is the quantized matrix for $\textbf{X} \in \{{\textbf{R},\textbf{G},\textbf{B}\}}$.